Frequently asked questions (FAQ)

 How do I submit feedback?

-On the Portal’s Homepage there is a Feedback button, that will bring you to the feedback form.
+There is a Feedback button on the Portal’s homepage that will bring you to the feedback form.
 There is also a Feedback button at the top of the detailed metric pages.
-We appreciate any feedback you can provide about your experience using the Portal, on the accuracy of its content, the areas of future development etc

 Where can I find more details on the methodology linked to the actions, metrics and target setting?

-Please see the Methodology page, for an overview of the approach, key concepts, and guidance used to develop the Portal’s content, including actions, metrics, and example targets.
+Please see the Methodology page for an overview of the approach, key concepts and guidance used to develop the Portal’s content, including actions, metrics and example targets.

 Who is the Portal built for?

-The Portal’s content is designed to support sustainability practitioners in real-economy companies, its primary user group.
-Practitioners working in sustainability or nature strategy, reporting, or procurement functions are expected to benefit most from the Portal’s content and functionalities.
-WBCSD will continue to assess how the Portal can better serve additional user groups.
+Practitioners working in sustainability, reporting or procurement functions are expected to benefit the most from the Portal’s content and functionalities.
+We will continue to monitor how the Portal can best serve existing and additional user groups.

 Do users have to pay to access the Portal?

-Portal is freely available on the WBCSD website and does not require a login.
+The Portal is freely available on the WBCSD website and does not require a login.

 Do users need to share any data in the Portal?

-The Portal is not intended as a data repository.
-It intends to guide users to choose the most impactful actions to halt and reverse nature loss and explore their connection to material dependencies, impacts, risks and opportunities (DIROs).
 Based on the user’s selection, the Portal will propose a tailored set of relevant and feasible metrics to measure and report progress in line with key voluntary and regulatory frameworks.
-Illustrative target examples will also be provided for the prioritized metrics.
+The Portal also provides illustrative target examples for the prioritized metrics.

 Who was involved in the development of the Portal’s content?